 People with diabetes are at higher risk of developing peripheral artery disease (PAD).
-And individuals with PAD are four to five times more likely to have a heart attack or stroke.
+And individuals with PAD have a much higher risk of heart attack or stroke.

 PAD is a condition similar to coronary artery disease (clogged arteries that supply blood to the heart muscle) and carotid artery disease (clogged arteries leading to the brain).
 However, with PAD, it's the arteries leading to areas outside the brain and heart, most often in the legs and feet, that become clogged.
 Fatty deposits build up in the inner linings of the artery walls of the legs and hinder blood flow.
 This condition can lead to pain, especially when walking, as well as a number of other symptoms.
 In extremely severe cases, limb amputation may be needed.

 Why does diabetes increase the risk for developing PAD?

 Individuals with diabetes are already at an increase risk for PAD.
 Add to that any other risk factor listed here, and there's an even greater chance of developing the condition.

 - Poor control of blood glucose, or blood sugars that are not within a normal range

 - High LDL ("bad") cholesterol